NuPlay/RichText/README.md

 ### Development Guidelines

-- Follow Swift naming conventions
+- Follow Swift 6 naming conventions and modern async/await patterns
-- Add comprehensive documentation for public APIs
+- Add comprehensive documentation for public APIs with usage examples
-- Ensure backward compatibility when possible
+- Ensure backward compatibility and provide clear migration paths
+- Use Swift Testing for all new test coverage
-- Update README.md for new features
+- Update README.md and TestApp for new features
+- Consider performance implications and use os.log for debugging

 ---